LikeRedstone/midi_forwarder/README.md

 A small program that takes USB-MIDI from e.g. a Keyboard and forwards it through your PC to a Synthesizer.

 ## Features
-- Octave shifting functionality
 - Real-time MIDI message forwarding
-- Simple configuration
+- Visible Notes with octave shifting
+- Terminal with MIDI-data

 ## Requirements
 - Python 3.x
 - mido (`pip install mido`)